Iran says it will strike U.S. and Israel if they make the 'slightest error'

 Separately, Soleimani urged Iranians to support Khamenei and said political factions should put aside their differences.
 He made the call in his will, which was read by the new Quds Force chief, Brigadier General Esmail Ghaani, at a ceremony in Tehran.

-Reporting by Babak Dehghanpisheh; Editing by Giles Elgood
+Reporting by Babak Dehghanpisheh; Editing by Giles Elgood and Daniel Wallis